Consent Template Language

 Monetary compensation may not be listed as a benefit.

-- Confidentiality (Please see the Confidentiality Subheading under Investigator then Consent)
+- Confidentiality (Please see the Consent/Confidentiality Subheading under Investigator menu bar)

 For applicable clinical trials the following statement is required: